goat-community/goat-docs/docs/indicators/catchments/isochrones.md

 ## 5. Further readings

+**TODO:**
 (Links to tutorials)
 Links to videos
 Related docs

+- GOAT paper

 If you want to learn more detailed examples of how the isochrone can be used within GOAT, you can access [the tutorials](../../tutorials/isochrone/) and [video sections](../../videos/) on the website.

 ## 6. Resources

+Albacete, Xavier.
+2016.
+“Evaluation and Improvements of Contour-Based Accessibility Measures.” url: https://dspace.uef.fi/bitstream/handle/123456789/16857/urn_isbn_978-952-61-2103-1.pdf?sequence=1&isAllowed=y

+Bertolini, Luca, F. le Clercq, and L. Kapoen.
+2005.
+“Sustainable Accessibility: A Conceptual Framework to Integrate Transport and Land Use Plan-Making.
+Two Test-Applications in the Netherlands and a Reflection on the Way Forward.”
+Transport Policy 12 (3): 207–20. https://doi.org/10.1016/j.tranpol.2005.01.006.

 J. F. de Queiroz Neto, E. M. d.
 Santos, and C. A. Vidal.
 “MSKDE - Using Marching Squares to Quickly Make High Quality Crime Hotspot Maps”. en.